ChristopheMalo/ExchangePlatformIT/README.md

 - Empty cache (before send to production): php app/console cache:clear --env=prod
 - Or manually empty the folder due to right access on OSX
 - To get the list of available services: php app/console container:debug
+- To display all the route in console: php app/console router:debug

 ## Memento Doctrine
 - Create the database: php app/console doctrine:database:create